Expression Evaluator

 SPARQL 1.2

-The partial evaluator package looks already implements some SPARQL 1.2 specification functions.
+The expression evaluator package looks to the future and already implements some SPARQL 1.2 specification functions.

 Currently, this is restricted to the extended date functionality.
 Please note that the new sparql built-in ADJUST function has not been implemented due to package dependencies.